 So, what’s going on in Atlanta’s much-heralded real estate market?
 And as a real estate professional, how can you take advantage of these trends?
 Continue reading to learn more.

 According to experts, Atlanta home prices and existing home sales are expected to climb faster than the overall national average in 2022.
 Atlanta’s costs are expected to rise at a rate of 3.5 percent, far higher than the national average of 2.9 percent.

-Furthermore, sales growth in Atlanta is expected to expand by 10% year over year, compared with the national average of only 6.6 percent.
+Furthermore, real estate sales growth in Atlanta is expected to expand by 10% year over year, compared with the national average of only 6.6 percent.